JingtaiL/R_resource_shinyApp/README.md

 # Purpose

-A shiny app to store the free online resources I collected for learning R, it also allows public users to input their resources and download the shared resources.
+A shiny app for storing the free online resources I collected for learning R, it also allows public users to input their resources and download the shared resources.
 Give it a try!

+# Preview